-AUTHORITIES: The information requested on this application, and the associated evidence, is collected under the Immigration and Nationality Act, 8 U.S.C. sections 1103 and 1184, and 8 CFR parts 103, 214, and 248.
+AUTHORITIES: The information requested on this application, and the associated evidence, is collected under the Immigration and Nationality Act sections 1103 and 1184, and Title 8 of the Code of Federal Regulations (CFR) parts 103, 214, and 248.

-PURPOSE: The primary purpose for providing the requested information on this application is to establish your eligibility for the immigration benefit for which you are filing.
-DHS uses the information you provide to grant or deny the immigration benefit you are seeking.
+PURPOSE: The primary purpose for providing the requested information on this application is to apply for an extension of stay or a change from one nonimmigrant category to another nonimmigrant category.
+DHS will use the information you provide to grant or deny the immigration benefit you are seeking.